MareoRaft/prove-math/text-files/ideas.md

 36. fix window resizing on resizing
 37. just keep building javascript features!  do chosen.  anything!
 38. why isn't plural of vertices appearing?
+39. consider switching everything to flex instead of block.
+This (should (you need to test this before doing anything)) mean that things resize automatically as you resize the browser window.